aurelia/aurelia/docs/user-docs/router-lite/routing-lifecycle.md

 }
 ```

-Roughly speaking, using the `canLoad` and `canUnload` hooks you can determine whether to allow or prevent navigation to and from a route respectively.
+Using the `canLoad` and `canUnload` hooks you can determine whether to allow or disallow navigation to and from a route respectively.
 The `loading` and `unloading` hooks are meant to be used for performing setup and clean up activities respectively for a view.
 Note that all of these hooks can return a promise, which will be awaited by the router-lite pipeline.
 These hooks are discussed in details in the following section.